browserengineering/book/book/skipped.md

 rendering.
 Real browsers have large teams devoted to these services and APIs, and many researchers across the world work on video compression.
-Video codecs are fascinating, but again not very browser-specific, so this book skips it entirely, and I suggest dedicated books on these subjects.
+Video codecs are fascinating, but again not very browser-specific, so this book skips them entirely, and I advise reading a dedicated book about them.

 Fancier Layout Modes
 ====================